 JsonUtility is Unity’s built-in API for serializing and deserializing JSON data.
 Similar to PlayerPrefs, it’s also relatively easy to implement.
 However, unlike PlayerPrefs, you must save the JSON data yourself, either in a file or over a network.
 Handling the data storage yourself makes it easy to manage multiple save files because you can store each file in a different location.
 To make this easier, I wrote a basic file manager, which is available in this example repository.

 It’s important to mention that JsonUtility isn’t a fully featured JSON implementation.
 If you’re used to working with JSON data, you may notice the lack of support for specific features.
-Holding back certain features was a deliberate design choice, and JsonUtility is faster and more efficient than other .NET JSON solutions as a result.
+If you’re interested in comparing the performance of different JSON solutions, try this benchmarking project.
+Keep in mind that it’s best to test on your target device if possible.

 The same limitations constrain JsonUtility as the internal Unity serializer – that is to say, if you can’t serialize a field in the Inspector, you won’t be able to serialize it to JSON.
 To work around these limitations, you could create Plain Old Data types (or PODS) to hold all your save data.
 When it comes time to save, transfer your data from their runtime types into a POD, and save that to a disk.
 If needed, you can also create custom serialization callbacks to support types that Unity’s serializer doesn’t support by default.